Saschakew/Illustrations/visualization6/guides/loadingscreen.md

 # Loading Screen Implementation Guide

-This document explains how the application-wide loading screen works, its current "bouncing dots" design, and the responsibilities of developers when working on section-specific JavaScript.
+This document explains how the application-wide loading screen works, its new **particle animation** design (replacing the previous “bouncing dots”), and the responsibilities of developers when working on section-specific JavaScript.

 ## How It Works